 Graduate Diploma in Health Promotion has undergone a major change.

-The following units have been removed:
+The following subjects have been removed:

 - MPH402 Concepts in Health Promotion Planning